-Most studies on androgens and breast cancer risk have looked at the androgen testosterone.
-In postmenopausal women, studies show higher levels of blood testosterone increase the risk of breast cancer [18,42-44].
+In postmenopausal women, studies show higher levels of blood testosterone increase the risk of breast cancer [48-50].

-A pooled analysis of data from five studies found that higher levels of blood testosterone increase breast cancer risk in premenopausal women .
+A pooled analysis of data from five studies found that levels of blood testosterone may modestly increase breast cancer risk in premenopausal women .

 Studies in premenopausal women are challenging because blood hormone levels vary over the menstrual cycle.